pythonwithalex/mynotes/Linux/Fedora_21_System_Administration.md

 **printing**:

 ## Network Config
++ don't use /etc/init.d/network for scripts. it isn't event driven, so not real-time. use NetworkManager
 + ifconfig still supported
 + NetworkManager is the new utility
 + nmtui is a tui for basic config